agilescientific/agilescientific.github.io/index.rst

 /agile/code
 ===========

-    | Agile* is a small subsurface consulting team.
+    | Agile* was a small subsurface consulting team.

-    | We can help you build anything.
-Seriously.

-We love the digital subsurface, and we love open science.
-We get excited about creative collaboration, open access, open data, professional excellence, and we're passionate about helping scientists learn to program.
-And make open source tools for each other.
+    | It closed in September 2022.
+It was fun while it lasted!

 |link|_